bengrunfeld/publications/express-webpack.md

 Now, to test that it works, run `npm start` and navigate to `http://localhost:8080`.
 Page should display the HTML correctly.

-NOTE: Make sure to open the Console in Chrome Dev Tools to ensure that no Javascript or other errors are being generated.
+NOTE: Make sure to open the Console in Browser Dev Tools to ensure that no Javascript or other errors are being generated.

 ## Step 2: Install and Enable Webpack